igore34/acidify/README.md

 Acidify requires iOS 7.1 or newer.

 Acidify performance depends on the complexity and performance of your app's original UI.
 For small and medium sized apps, Acidify typically runs at ~60 FPS even on old devices like iPhone 4.
+User interaction might become slow if you have a lot threads in your app, or lots of UIViews.